taunsquared/taunsquared.github.io/_open-lab-notebook/01-intro.md

 ## Key ideas

-Key ideas that shape my research pursuits include:
+Below are some key ideas that shape my research pursuits.
+I'm always open to discussing and improving my understanding and implementation of these ideas.

 * **Movement is thought**: Movement is fundamental to the workings of the brain.
 It is clear from an evolutionary perspective that nervous systems developed as a tool for navigating unknown, complex environments.
 In turn, nervous systems adapt and change in response to the environments with which they interact, including the bodies through which this interaction is implemented; thus, cognition emerges from the interplay between brains, bodies, and the world.
 Taking all three into account is essential to understanding movement and thought, and until now technical difficulties have created a trend to ignore this fundamental relationship.